 Main Article Content

-Schwannoma, Neurinoma, Lower Limb, Tibial Nerve, Functionality
+Schwannoma, Neurinoma, Tibial Nerve, Functionality, Enucleation

-MATERIALS AND METHODS: Time between symptoms outbreak and diagnosis, as well as pre- operative tumor size were evaluated for each case.
+Materials and methods: Time between symptoms outbreak and diagnosis, as well as pre- operative tumor size were evaluated for each case.
 Pre-operative and post-operative overall lower limb functionality were assessed using both MSTS and LEFS scores.
 Sensitive symptoms and muscular strength were also evaluated before and after surgery.

-CONCLUSIONS: Our cases suggest early diagnosis could reduce the impact of the disease on patients’ activities of daily living and quality of life.
+Conclusions: Our cases suggest early diagnosis could reduce the impact of the disease on patients’ activities of daily living and quality of life.
 Surgery, for its part, represents a safe and reliable approach to Tibial Nerve schwannomas with good chances of clinical and functional remission.

 2. Jack CM, Jones G, Edwards MR, Singh SK.
 A case report of three peripheral schwannomas attached to the Achilles paratenon.
 Foot (Edinb).
 2010; 20:78–80.